How To Encourage Leadership In Your Team

 No Need To Be There All The Time

 There is too much of a good thing with mentorship, and it can become tedious and tiresome for those involved.
 If you continually educate and inform, it can give the impression that you are unhappy with them at the time.
 It can deliver a sense of inadequacy and failure.
 That’s not what you’re trying to do, you care about social mobility not damaged pride.
 So lay off from the critique, don’t tell people what they already know, and don’t assume you know best before you even start.
 Sometimes the best thing to do is provide a list of jobs and walk away.
 You might be surprised at how quickly they’re completed, and you are only an email or phone call away at the most if they need some help.

 Reward Independent Thought And Practical Solutions

-Let’s imagine the team encounter a problem and they solve it between them without asking you.
-They used the available resources and they didn’t do anything they’re not supposed to.
+Let’s imagine the team encountering a problem and solving it between them without asking you.
+They used the available resources and they didn’t do anything they were not supposed to.
 It’s just that you have not experienced this example before.
-You’ve not been shown up, made redundant, or overlooked.
+You’ve not been shown up, made to be redundant, or overlooked.
 You’ve shown yourself to be a great leader.
 The team initiative is part of the reason you have a team.
 They’re not your little servants, they’re a functioning body of intelligent and independently thinking people.
 When they behave that way, they’ve reached a level of potential you can be proud of.